 Push the vent into place, making sure it creates a good seal.
 Now secure the vent hood to the acrylic sheet with clamps until it cures (usually 12 to 24 hrs).
 If your vent comes with pre-drilled holes on the flange you may want to secure the vent with screws in addiction to the sealant.
 You can use 4 Philips head screws but be sure to pre-drill the acrylic sheet at the screw locations to prevent cracking.

-The window itself should now be removed from the frame, and a thin bead of caulk should be applied to the inner rim of the window frame.
-Once this is done, press the acrylic sheet into this space, making sure that the vent hood ends up on the outside of the window.
+Now remove the window from the frame, and apply a thin bead of caulk to the inner rim of the window frame.
+Once this is done, press the acrylic sheet into this space, making sure that the vent hood ends up on the outside of the window, (This may seem silly to mention, however I have made this mistake.
+Although we had a good laugh at my expense, it did cost me time to clean the area and re-apply the caulk.).
 Use the masking tape to secure the acrylic sheet to the window frame.
 Depending on your window frame you could secure the acrylic to the frame with screws or bolts.
 Again, be sure to pre-drill the acrylic sheet at the screw locations to prevent cracking.
 Allow the caulk to cure for at least twenty four hours.

-Once the caulking is dry, slide the hose clamp over the duct you have chosen to run between the dryer and the window.
-Once again, this duct can be of the flexible or the fixed variety.
-One end of this duct should be placed over the pipe on the back of the dryer, and the other end should be placed over the piece of pipe which is attached to the back of the vent hood.
-After this step is completed, either use aluminum tape or hose clamps to secure the ducts.
-If hose clamps are used they should be tightened enough to produce a good seal, but not so tightly that any damage is inflicted on the duct or the ends of the vent pipes.
+Once the caulking is dry, and assuming you are using flex duct, slide the hose clamps over the duct you have chosen to run between the dryer and the window.
+The duct can be of the flexible or the rigged variety.
+Place one end of the duct over the pipe on the back of the dryer, and the other end over the pipe on the back of the vent hood.
+After this step is completed, use hose clamps to secure the ducts.
+Note: Aluminum tape is used to secure rigged duct mostly but can be used for flex as well although when removing flex for cleaning may tear flex duct.
+If hose clamps are used they should be tightened enough to produce a good seal, but not so tight that you damage the duct or the ends of the vent pipes.

 Your dryer should now be properly vented to the outside.